 The other major sights are the Temple of Athena Nike and the Erechtheion with the famous statues of the Caryatids (you can find the originals in the Acropolis Museum) and Athena’s olive tree.
-Enjoy the stunning views of Athens.

 Come back to the Propylaia and walk downhill towards the main entrance.

 You will get more amazing views of Athens and the Acropolis at the lookout.

 Optional: Visit the Monument Filopappos on Filopappou Hill for even more views of the city and the Acropolis.
-It is a 15-minute walk from the Areopagus Hill.
+It is a 15-minute walk from Areopagus Hill.
 Alternatively, you can come back for the sunset.

 Unfortunately, we weren’t able to get in because we arrived late in the afternoon and the site had already been closed.

 You can find more details and also restaurant options in the Monastiraki area in the ‘Where to Eat and Drink’ section below.

 The site is much smaller than the Ancient Agora so you won’t need to spend much time there.

-Continue walking across the lively Plaka district with the Acropolis on your right-hand side and if you fancy a snack, drop into Mikro Politico for delicious kebab or falafel on the go.
+Continue walking across the lively Plaka district with the Acropolis on your right-hand side and if you fancy a snack, drop into Mikro Politiko for delicious kebab or falafel on the go.

 You will get to busy Syntagma Square where you shouldn’t miss the hourly changing of the Evzoni Presidential Guard at the Parliament House.